tmclean15/tmclean15.github.io/README.md

 This is my resume site, hosted at [taylormclean.software](taylormclean.software).
-Bootstrap theme borrowed from [this repo] (https://github.com/BlackrockDigital/startbootstrap-resume).
+Bootstrap theme borrowed from this repo: (https://github.com/BlackrockDigital/startbootstrap-resume).